hafizulwanandaputra/pectk-simklinik/README.md

 Run `php spark db:seed Tindakan` to seed the action's items.

-### Outpatient API from Clilic's Management Information System
+### Outpatient API from Clinic's Management Information System

 You can specify `API-URL` (API URL endpoint) and `X-KEY` (X Key authorization) in `.env`.